ajjahjacob-hub/ajjahsite/README/README.txt

-Contact details should be consistent between the "contact" section and the inquiry form, 2 different emails are given Validate inquiry form, some questions with "other" as an option, do not currently give the user a text entry to fill Decide on if a map is needed for the contact page (likely no, the less, the better)
+Contact details should be consistent between the "contact" section and the inquiry form, 2 different emails are given Validate inquiry form, some questions with "other" as an option, do not currently give the user a text entry to fill Decide on if a map is needed for the contact page (likely no, the less, the better) Embedded inquiry form has an added scroll bar on smaller screen sizes???

 Header/footer/navigation/misc:
 Check spelling and grammar is correct, including inquiry form